Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Analytical theories of wave dispersion in beam-plasma systems

 For the ion beam-driven ion acoustic instability, the dispersion relation for the simplest one-dimensional case takes the following form \cite{fitzpatrick2014plasma,jones2012introduction,nakamura2004effects},

-where, $m_e$ and $m_i$ are the mass of electron and ion respectively. $~\epsilon_0$ and $e$ represents the permittivity of free space, and the elementary charge. $k$ stands for the wave number and $\omega$ is the wave frequency. $F_{0 e}$, and $F_{0 ib}$ are the phase space distributions of background thermal electrons, and cold beam ions respectively.
+where, $m_e$, and $m_i$ are the mass of electron and ion respectively. $~\epsilon_0,~e$ represents the permittivity of free space and elementary charge. $k$ stands for the wave number and $\omega$ is the wave frequency. $F_{0 e}$, $F_{0 i}$, and $F_{0 ib}$ are the phase space distributions of background thermal electrons, thermal ions, and cold beam ions respectively.

-Now for a wave with a phase velocity $\omega/k$ much less than electron thermal velocity but larger than ion thermal velocity we can assume $\omega \ll ku$ for background electron.
-Hence, the second term in the right hand side of \cref{eq:1} can be approximated as,
+For a wave with a phase velocity $\omega/k$ much less than electron thermal velocity but larger than ion thermal velocity, we can assume $\omega \ll ku$ for background electrons and $\omega \gg ku$ for background ions.
+Hence, the second term in the right-hand side of \ref{eq:1} can be approximated as,